Estimated reading time: 3 minutes

 In the November mid-term election, Florida voters approved Amendment 4, the Voting Restoration Amendment, a ballot measure amending the state’s constitution to eliminate a provision that permanently removed the voting rights for well over a million state residents who have been convicted of felonies.
 The new amendment becomes Article VI, sections 4(a) and (b) of the state constitution, in a section dealing with voting disqualifications.

-Under the newly approved amendment, Florida residents who’ve been convicted of a felony can have their voting rights restored after they complete all terms of their sentence, including parole or probation.
+Under the newly approved amendment, Florida residents who’ve been convicted of a felony can have their voting rights restored after completing all terms of their sentence, including parole or probation.
 The new amendment explicitly doesn’t apply to persons convicted for murder or felony sexual offenses; they would continue to be permanently barred from voting unless the Governor and Cabinet make a case-by-case determination and vote to restore an applicant’s voting rights.

-The most common additional requirement is that released felons are not re-enfranchise until they have completed all terms of their sentences, such as parole or probation.
+The most common additional requirement is that released felons are not re-enfranchised until they have completed all terms of their sentences, such as parole or probation.
 Until the voters succeeded in repealing and replacing a provision in Florida’s constitution, the state had the most onerous requirement for former felons: a lifetime ban on voting.
 Exact figures aren’t available, but in 2016, estimates of Florida voters ineligible to vote due to a conviction ran as high as 1.4 million, or about 9.2% of the state’s voting-age residents.
 Nationwide, approximately 6.1 million persons are estimated to be disenfranchised due to state voting restrictions based on criminal records.

-Because of the disproportionate effect of some crimes, particularly drug offenses, it’s estimated Florida’s lifetime ban on ex-felons’ voting keeps about 17.9% of its voting-age African-Americans away from its polling places.
+Because of the disproportionate effect of some crimes, particularly drug offenses, it’s estimated Florida’s lifetime ban on ex-felons voting keeps about 17.9% of its voting-age African-Americans away from its polling places.

 The amendment had widespread bipartisan backing.
-A Second Chances Campaign grassroots effort made millions of voter canvassing visits, phone calls, and text messages to help the measure’s chief sponsor Floridians for Fair Democracy garner over 1.2 million petition signatures to put the measure on this November’s ballot.
+A Second Chances Campaign grassroots effort made millions of voter canvassing visits, phone calls, and text messages to help the measure’s chief sponsor, Floridians for Fair Democracy, garner over 1.2 million petition signatures to put the measure on this November’s ballot.